hatemhosny/racing-bars/website/docs/documentation/options.md

 If `true`, the racing bars are highlighted on mouseover.
 This is implemented by adding the class `highlight` to the html element on mouseover and removing it on mouseout.
-The color of the highlight is determined by the [theme](../guides/styles-themes.md).
+The color of the highlight is determined by the [theme](../guides/themes-styles.md).

 - Type: boolean
 - Default: `false`
-- Examples:
+- Example:

 This example enables highlighting bars on mouseover